-- 6.1 The latest projections on capital investment as reported to the Council in September 2008, highlighted a projected shortfall in financing all commitments over the next 5-years, of approximately £300,000 on a planned programme of £21m to 2013. - 6.2 Furthermore, pressures have been identified to meet the demand for disabled facility grants, recycling initiatives and improved leisure facilities. - 6.3 Against this, capital investment is considered to be an essential factor in delivering the Council's priorities.
-Although there may be further capital receipts generated in the future from the sale of surplus assets in particular, these are by no means guaranteed and cannot be currently anticipated when considering new investment - 6.4 Capital investment has helped to deliver the Council's priorities in a number of ways and this will be continued in many cases.
+- 6.1 The latest projections on capital investment as reported to the Council in September 2009, highlighted a projected shortfall in financing all commitments over the next 5-years, of approximately £2m.
+Furthermore, pressures have been identified to meet the demand for disabled facility grants. - 6.2 Against this, capital investment is considered to be an essential factor in delivering the Council's priorities.
+Although there may be further capital receipts generated in the future from the sale of surplus assets in particular, these are by no means guaranteed and cannot be currently anticipated when considering new investment - 6.3 Capital investment has helped to deliver the Council's priorities in a number of ways and this will be continued in many cases.
 This is detailed in Appendix 1.